cinemascience/cinema_debye_scherrer/README.md

 # Instructions

-In this section, we provide a instructions for common operations.
+In this section, we provide instructions for common operations.

 ## Loading the viewer